tcncloud/protoc-gen-persist/README.md

 documentation for the project can be found [Here](docs/index.md) The documentation goes over the persist options, how to structure your proto file, custom type mapping to/from the database, and spanner query parsing

+## NOTE: This project is under development, use it at your own risk!

 ## Version 0.1.0